Back to Resources

 Corrective Actions That Stick

 Every post-mortem produces a list of action items, but the ones that matter have three things: a clear owner, a realistic deadline, and a verification step.
 Assign each action to a specific person, not a team.
 Set deadlines within 30, 60, or 90 days depending on complexity.
 Schedule follow-up reviews to confirm implementation.
-Track completion rates across all post-mortems to identify systemic issues like chronic underinvestment in detection or repeated access control failures.
+Track completion rates across all post-mortems in tools like Jira, PagerDuty, or your GRC platform to identify systemic issues like chronic underinvestment in detection or repeated access control failures.

 Frequently Asked Questions